Radiotopia: The West Wing Weekly

 The West Wing Weekly was an American podcast hosted by Hrishikesh Hirway and Joshua Malina, in which the hosts discussed one episode of the popular television program The West Wing, which originally aired on NBC from 1999 to 2006.
-The podcast has featured various cast and crew members including series creator Aaron Sorkin, director Tommy Schlamme, Rob Lowe, Bradley Whitford, Richard Schiff, Janel Moloney, Marlee Matlin, and Dulé Hill, as well as former government officials, academics, and pundits among others.
-The podcast finished its run with their discussion of the final episode of the series on 29 January 2020.
+The podcast featured various cast and crew members including series creator Aaron Sorkin, director Tommy Schlamme, Rob Lowe, Bradley Whitford, Richard Schiff, Janel Moloney, Marlee Matlin, and Dulé Hill, as well as former government officials, academics, and pundits.
+The podcast finished its run with their discussion of the series' final episode on 29 January 2020.

 This Is Love

-This Is Love was launched in 2018 by Phoebe Judge, Lauren Spohrer and Nadia Wilson — the team behind Criminal, another Radiotopia show.
+This Is Love was launched in 2018 by Phoebe Judge, Lauren Spohrer, and Nadia Wilson—the team behind Criminal, another Radiotopia show.
 The show ran for a short six-episode season in early 2018, with a second season airing at the end of the same year.
-As of 2022, it has five seasons.
+As of 2022, it had five seasons.
 The show tells stories on the subject of love.
-This is Love left the Radiotopia network in 2021 with Criminal and Phoebe Reads a Mystery.
+This is Love left the Radiotopia network in 2021 along with Criminal and Phoebe Reads a Mystery.

 Trump Con Law

-Shortly after the inauguration of Donald Trump as the President of the United States, UC Davis School of Law Professor Elizabeth Joh joked that the President's erratic tweeting meant that she had to check Twitter five minutes before every class on Constitutional Law.
-Roman Mars contacted Professor Joh and they developed a podcast, taking advantage of the moment to teach constitutional law to laypersons.
-The show's full title, What Trump Can Teach Us About Constitutional Law is abbreviated as Trump Con Law by the show's hosts and distributors, as well in the press and scholarly citations.
+Roman Mars and UC Davis School of Law Professor Elizabeth Joh developed the podcast What Trump Can Teach Us About Constitutional Law (often abbreviated as Trump Con Law in conversation and distribution), which was first launched in June 2017 and used the circumstances surrounding then-president Donald Trump to discuss constitutional law in a format accessible to laypersons.
+The show is now distributed independently of Radiotopia under the title What Roman Mars Can Learn About Con Law.

 Judas and the Black Messiah Podcast

 Judas and the Black Messiah Podcast is hosted by Fred Hampton Jr. and Elvis Mitchell and accompanies the film of the same name.
-The show was produced by Proximity and 99% Invisible and in partnership with Warner Bros.
-The podcast had a limited run and the last episode aired March 12, 2021.
+The show was produced by Proximity Media and 99% Invisible and in partnership with Warner Bros.
+The last episode aired March 12, 2021.